re-framejs/re-framejs/docs/SubscriptionFlow.md

      (let [a-path-element @(subscribe [:get-path-part])]   ;; <-- subscribe used here (get-in @app-db [:some a-path-element]))))
 ```
-As you can see, this `reaction` has two input signals: `app-db` and `(subscribe [:get-path-part])`.
+As you can see, this `reaction` has two input signals: `appDb` and `(subscribe [:get-path-part])`.
 If either changes,
 the `reaction` will rerun.

 In some cases, the returned `reaction` might not even
-use `app-db` and, instead, it might only use `subscribe` to provide input signals.
+use `appDb` and, instead, it might only use `subscribe` to provide input signals.
 In that case, the
 registered subscription would belong to "Level 3" of the signal graph (discussed in earlier tutorials).

-Remember to deref any use of `app-db` and `subscribe`.
+Remember to deref any use of `appDb` and `subscribe`.
 It is a rookie mistake to forget.
 I do it regularly.

 Instead of using `reaction` (a macro), you can use `reagent/make-reaction` (a utility function) which gives you the additional
 ability to attach an `:on-dispose` handler to the returned reaction, allowing you to do cleanup work when the subscription is no longer needed.